cnr-ibba/SMARTER-database/docs/data-import.rst

-With this situation, you could create samples while processing the genotype file simply by adding the ``--create-samples`` flag to the appropriate importing script (for more information, see :ref:`Processing PLINK-like files`, :ref:`Processing ILLUMINA ROW files` and :ref:`Processing AFFIMETRIX files` sections)
+With this situation, you could create samples while processing the genotype file simply by adding the ``--create-samples`` flag to the appropriate importing script (for more information, see :ref:`Processing PLINK-like files`, :ref:`Processing Illumina report files` and :ref:`Processing Affymetrix files` sections)

 The second approach need to be used when you have different breeds in you genotype file, or when there are additional information that can't be derived from the genotype file, like the country of origin, the sample name or the breed codes which could have different values respect to the values stored in the genotype file.
-Other scenario could be *illumina row* or *affymetrix report* files which don't track the FID or other types of information outside sample names and genotypes.
+Other scenario could be *Illumina report* or *affymetrix report* files which don't track the FID or other types of information outside sample names and genotypes.
 Another case is when your genotype files contains more samples than in the metadata file, for example, when you want to track in SMARTER-database only a few samples: